What to Include On Your Wedding Website

 1. Your Love Story & Engagement Photos

-Your wedding guests may not know both the bride and groom!
-Introduce yourselves, how you met, your love story, and how you got engaged.
-It’s also fun to add details about your dreams or visions of the future as a couple!
+Your wedding guests may not know both of you.
+Introduce yourselves, tell about how you met, your love story, and how you got engaged.
+It’s also fun to add details about your plans after the wedding day!
 Include a few of your engagement photos to make it even more personal.
 Keep everything short and sweet as you build up the anticipation of your wedding day!
-Adding elements from your color palette, wedding style, or hints at your décor is a fun way to give your guests a glimpse as to what to expect for the real wedding day!
+Adding elements from your color palette, wedding style, or hints at your dΓ©cor is a fun way to give your guests a glimpse of what to expect for the real wedding day!

 2. Date.
 Location.
 Time.

-Give guests specific information on the location like GPS coordinates or a link to Google Maps.
-Including a cute map (ours is linked here) that coordinates with your invitation suite is helpful but make sure it’s accurate and to scale.
-If your ceremony and reception are in two different places that is also good to note.
-Guests will appreciate all the extra help getting them to your venue!
+Give guests specific information on the location, like GPS coordinates or a link to Google Maps.
+Including a cute map (ours is linked here) that coordinates with your invitation suite is helpful, but make sure it’s accurate and to scale.
+If your ceremony and reception are in two different place,s that is also good to note.
+Guests will appreciate all the extra help getting them to your venue with ease!

 3. Parking & Transportation